concourse/oci-build-task/README.md

   name.
 For example, `IMAGE_ARG_base_image=ubuntu/image.tar` will set `base_image` to a local image reference for using `ubuntu/image.tar`.

+* `IMAGE_PLATFORM`: Specify the target platform to build the image for.
+For example `IMAGE_PLATFORM=linux/arm64` will build the image for the Linux OS and `arm64` architecture.
+By default, images will be built for the current worker's platform that the task is running on.

 * `$LABEL_*`: params prefixed with `LABEL_` will be set as image labels.
   For example `LABEL_foo=bar`, will set the `foo` label to `bar`.